syn990/SYN-OS/SYN-OS/SYN-ISO-PROFILE/airootfs/usr/share/syn-os/docs/concepts/filesystem.md

 ## Why this layout matters for SYN-OS specifically

-Because [the installer](../installer-overview.md) works by mounting a real filesystem hierarchy at `/mnt`, then chrooting into it, every one of these directories effectively exists twice during an install: once in the live environment (where scripts run from) and once under `/mnt` (the system being built).
-Confusing the two, e.g. assuming `/etc/syn-os/synos.conf` in the live environment and on the target system are the same file, is a common source of confusion; they start as copies of each other ([`pacstrapMain`](../stage0.md#5-pacstrapmain-syn-pacstrapzsh) copies the live one onto the target explicitly) but diverge the moment either is edited independently afterward.
+Because [the installer](../installer-overview.md) mounts a real filesystem hierarchy at `/mnt` and then chroots into it, every one of these directories effectively exists twice during an install: once in the live environment (where scripts run from) and once under `/mnt` (the system being built).
+Assuming `/etc/syn-os/synos.conf` in the live environment and on the target system are the same file is a common source of confusion — they start as copies of each other ([`pacstrapMain`](../stage0.md#5-pacstrapmain-syn-pacstrapzsh) copies the live one onto the target explicitly) but diverge the moment either is edited independently afterward.